FAQ Page – We Will Answer All Of Your Silly Questions

 Frequently Asked Questions

 A Nutrient Economy highlights the economic opportunity to conduct exchanges between natural ecosystems, farms, foods and people based upon nutrient values.
-This framework also allows for the development of new innovations, collaborations and initiatives that bring vitality to people and the planet.
+This framework also allows for the development of new innovations, collaborations and initiatives that bring vitality to people; as well as the planet.

-We have the blueprint for this Nutrient Economy framework, but we need your help in defining the steps and initiatives that can make it happen.
+Furthermore, we have the blueprint for this Nutrient Economy framework.
+But we need your help in defining the steps and initiatives that can make it happen.
 Join us by helping to define what this economy will look like.

 What does a Nutrients for All world look like?